IgorMagellan/Tiramisu/README.md

 </div>

+My thanks to Maki, the creator of this beautiful theme!

 Maki [wrote](https://tartamillo.wordpress.com/tiramisu/) about his render theme:
 > _Tiramisù is a MapsForge theme built to style the maps from OpenAndroMaps in Oruxmaps and compatible apps._
 >